BaileyTGimpel/Neural_Network_Apple_Stock_Pred/README.md

 ```
 # Data Preprocessing

-## Formatting Data for GRU Model and LSTM Model
+## Formatting Data for GRU Model and LSTM Model:
 The data is restructured into sequences to fit the GRU model's requirements, which is designed to process data in sequences or time steps.
 Here, each sequence (or sample) consists of 60 consecutive time steps, with each time step comprising the selected features (open, high, low, volume, mv_avg_short, and mv_avg_long).
 The sequences in X are used to predict the value of Y, the closing price, at the subsequent time step.
 By training the GRU model on this structured data, it learns to understand the temporal dynamics and the relationship between the various features over time to make accurate predictions about the closing price.

 ```